v-alexmandel/playfab-docs/playfab-docs/features/commerce/economy/getting-started-with-unity-iap-android.md

 PlayFab is then able to validate the receipt and register the purchase, granting the PlayFab player the items that they just bought.

+Note that following difference about a test receipt and a real one: Test receipts are validated on their Sandbox endpoint, while production receipts are validated on their production endpoint.
+When we validate an iOS receipt, we try production first and if that fails, we use Sandbox.
+That way, the receipt validation API call works for both.
+Additionally, we could mention there are no player_realmoney_purchase events for iOS Sandbox purchases.

 This is a rough idea of how IAP integration works, and the following example shows most of it in action.

 ## Setting up a client application